interstar/bootdown/README.md

   * Emphasis on the "acceptable".
 Comes with several off-the-shelf Bootstrap / [Bootswatches](https://bootswatch.com/) to choose from.
   * But strongly discourages you trying to write your own CSS or other styling.
 No templates!
     * (Well, actually you CAN put a custom template in but it's a hack.)
-  * <s>Single Python script</s> ...
-    * it's now two Python scripts.
-I'm not sure how important this was.
-I think I'm going to refactor into several Python files to make cleaner.
   * Write your entire site in a single .md file.
 No faffing with managing multiple source files.
     * (Unless you really want to, in which case put further .md files in an extra_pages subdirectory.)
   * Suitable for landing pages, documentation sites, guides, handbooks, portfolios etc.